Women in the Bible: The Virgin Mary

-An angel visits Mary, a girl engaged to be married.
+An angel visits Mary, a teenage girl engaged to be married.
 The angel celebrates her as one highly favored by God.
-Perplexed, Mary wonders about the angel’s shocking greeting.
+Perplexed, she wonders about the angel’s shocking greeting.
 Then he further stuns her by saying she will become pregnant, and her child will save her people.

 “How,” Mary asks?
 “I’m a virgin.”

 The angel explains that the Holy Spirit will supernaturally impregnate her.